VMBlakelock/saute-and-skewers-greekfood/README.md

 #### Hosting Platform
 - [Heroku](https://https://dashboard.heroku.com/)
-    -The application platform used for the live deployed site.
+    - The application platform used for the live deployed site.

 - [Github](https://github.com/)
     - A repository store, used to house the sites repository.